State Department to Scrap Afghanistan-Pakistan Envoy

 “We’ve long planned for SRAP to go away, but the intention was for the policy to be transferred responsibly,” one U.S. diplomat told Politico.
 “This happened on less than 24 hours notice.”

-One State Department source, who spoke on condition of anonymity, confirmed the State Department was mulling the move, but said it hadn’t yet made a final decision.
+One State Department source speaking on condition of anonymity, confirmed the State Department was mulling the move, but said it hadn’t yet made a final decision.
+The Wall Street Journal first reported State will eliminate the office on Friday.
 The State Department press office didn’t immediately respond to request for comment.

-The wisdom or folly of getting rid of the office, first led by Richard Holbrooke, is hotly debated by experts.
+The wisdom or folly of getting rid of the office, first led by Richard Holbrooke, is hotly debated by former officials and experts.

-Several current and former officials told The Wall Street Journal, which first reported the decision, that it could marginalize the administration’s attention on the region just as it considers bulking up its troop presence in Afghanistan, where the United States and its NATO allies have been fighting for 16 years.
+Several former senior U.S. officials and military commanders told Foreign Policy that it could marginalize the administration’s attention on the region just as it considers bulking up its troop presence in Afghanistan, where the United States and its NATO allies have been fighting for 16 years.

+David Barno, former senior American commander of U.S. forces in Afghanistan, called it a “bad move,” saying it takes away a “single focal point” in the State Department that looks at Afghanistan and neighboring Pakistan as a whole.
+It also undercuts State’s clout in Afghanistan.

+“The military now is in effect back in the driver’s seat in dealing with Afghanistan,” he said.
+“These aren’t just military problems, they certainly don’t have just military solutions…I don’t think this is going to help us solve the problem,” he said.

 But other regional experts say it could be a good move, helping streamline policies between offices in the State Department that have overlapping and redundant responsibilities.

-Note: This article was updated Friday, June 23, at 4:36 p.m. to include comments from former senior U.S. officials.